 If the gross revenue from your activities exceeds S$10 million for the tax basis period or IRAS specifically request to prepare the documentation for the previous basis period, you must collect and keep all relevant documents in regard to related party transactions.
 Your accounting company in Singapore must be in the know.

-Incorporate your company in Singapore.
+Company registration in Singapore.
 Let Osome guide you trough the process.

 The documentation should contain an overview of the business group, especially on entities dealing in Singapore, and description of taxpayer’s transactions with related parties alongside the transfer pricing analyses.
 Find a complete list of requirements to documentation in the Second Schedule of the Income Tax (Transfer Pricing Documentation) Rules 2018.